Phuket Weekend Market (Night Market)

 The Phuket weekend market (aka Phuket night market) is located just outside Phuket City off Chao Fa West road, near Naka Temple.
-There's a Google Map at the end of this page.
+Due to the proximity of the temple, it's also locally called Naka Market.
+There's a Location Map at the end of this page.
 It's open Saturday and Sunday starting late afternoon, up to around 10pm.
-Along the same road is also a fresh market (called the Talad Sot Mai - "New Fresh Market").
 The weekend market is not really for buying fresh food, but there are stalls selling fruit and there are loads snack stalls for buying deserts, corn, drinks, spicy snacks, noodles and of course fried insects!
 I've been in Thailand since 1999.
 Never eaten a fried insect and have no plans to eat a fried insect.
 Ever.

 It's one of those "you can get anything here" markets - you'll find entire stalls selling nothing but remote controls or comic books or fluffy toys.
 There are also some random secondhand stalls where you're never quite sure what you'll find.
 Many stalls are selling clothes, new and secondhand.
 We visit the weekend market every couple of months if we happen to be passing.
 There are CD and DVD stalls (all originals of course!), handicrafts and antiques too.
 It's become quite popular with tourists now, but don't expect to find something on the scale of Jatujak market in Bangkok.